You Did Everything Right. So Why Does Success Feel Empty?

 Therapy for attorneys isn't about convincing you to abandon your career or blow up your life.
 It's about creating space to examine who you have become inside the systems in which you operate.

-In individual therapy for attorneys, the work often focuses on identity as much as stress.
-We look at how achievement became central to your self-worth.
-We explore what has been lost or pushed aside in the name of success.
-We talk about meaning without framing it as a crisis.
+The work often focuses on identity as much as stress.
+How achievement became central to your self-worth.
+What has been lost or pushed aside in the name of success.
+How to talk about meaning without framing it as a crisis.

 For many lawyers, therapy becomes the first place where they are not performing.
 Where they don't have to justify their feelings or translate them into productivity.
 Where they can ask what they want without immediately turning it into a goal.